-The Helmholtz Association’s open access policy is available at http://os.helmholtz.de/open-science-in-der-helmholtz-gemeinschaft/open-access-richtlinien/open-access-richtlinie-der-helmholtz-gemeinschaft-2016/ (German only) (accessed February 2019).
+The Helmholtz Association’s open access policy is available at http://os.helmholtz.de/open-science-in-der-helmholtz-gemeinschaft/open-access-richtlinien/open-access-richtlinie-der-helmholtz-gemeinschaft-2016/ (German only) (last access February 2021).

 As of 2008, the National Institutes of Health (NIH) require the post-print or publisher’s version of a peer-reviewed journal article to be archived and made available in the PubMed Central open access repository within 12 months after publication if the research was funded by the NIH.
 This policy only applies to articles in journals and publication series with a peer review procedure; books, chapters of books, dissertations and similar are not subject to the regulation.

-The NIH policy is available at http://publicaccess.nih.gov/policy.htm (accessed February 2019).
+The NIH policy is available at http://publicaccess.nih.gov/policy.htm (last access February 2021).